35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 39. Guatemala City private tour

-Now, to be completely honest I don’t see any reason why you would want to go to Guatemala City, one of the most dangerous places in Guatemala, with many cases of assault reported, and not much to see.
+Now I don’t see any reason why you would want to go to Guatemala City, one of the most dangerous places in Guatemala, with many cases of assault reported and not much to see.

 However, if you really can’t resist and have time to spare, the best way to visit is by joining an organized tour.
-This way you will stay safe and will be visiting the few highlights of the city.
+This way, you will stay safe and visit the city’s highlights.

-40. Book a photo shooting in the most instagrammable corners of Antigua
+40. Book a photo shoot in the most instagrammable corners of Antigua

 Now, all you girls traveling on your own like me, this is for you.
-Antigua is brimming with spectacular Instragrammable corners but chances are that if you are traveling alone you won’t be able to take the best shot of yourself unless you travel with a selfie stick or a tripod.
+Antigua is brimming with spectacular Instagrammable corners, but chances are that if you are traveling alone, you won’t be able to take the best shot of yourself unless you travel with a selfie stick or a tripod.

 But even in that case, if you really want to surprise your followers or your family with amazing pictures, hiring a local photographer is one of the unique gifts you can do to yourself, to capture moments that will last forever.

-Besides, the professional photographer will know more than anyone elsewhere are the best corners and the best time of the day to get amazing shots.
+Besides, the professional photographer will know more than anyone else the best corners and the best times of the day to get amazing shots.

 If you ask me whether I have done this, I am afraid I have to say no, because I hate being in front of the camera.
 You can see from this site that there are not many pictures of me.

-Yet, it’s something that I would suggest you should do if you love having great shots of yourself in one of the most beautiful cities in Central America.
+Yet, it’s something I would suggest you do if you love taking great shots of yourself in one of the most beautiful cities in Central America.

 Book your photography shots around Antigua now!